Iggys4ur/mod-01_horiseon_refactor_seo/README.md

     project.

 </details>

+## Takeaway
+Bringing code up to current standards is a common problem for many websites.

+This project provided me with practice using git to methodically change HTML & CSS code as well as tracking and committing changes to the code.

+This project also served as good practice and reinforcement of git, html, css, and markdown, as well as the ways that they interact and the conventions that govern them.

+---

 # Installation
 If you wish to run this project locally on your own computer, (assuming you have git installed) input the following code in your terminal: